kushaljirel/gitpractice/readme.md

-# hello, i am kushal
+# hello, i am kushal and i like to play first please

 - i like to work